-MedE 201ab.
+MedE 201 ab.
 Principles and Design of Medical Devices.
 9 units (3-0-6); second and third term.
 Prerequisite: instructor's permission.
 This course provides a broad coverage on the frontiers of medical diagnostic and therapeutic technologies and devices based on multidisciplinary engineering principles.
 Topics include biomaterials and biomechanics; micro/nanofluidics; micro/nano biophotonics and medical imaging; medical electronics, wireless communications through the skin and tissue; electrograms and biotic/abiotic interface; biochips, microPCR and sequencer and biosensors; micro/nano implants.
 The course will focus on the scientific fundamentals specific to medical applications.
 However, both the lectures and assignments will also emphasize the design aspects of the topics as well as up-to-date literature study.
-Instructors: Tai, Choo.
+Instructor: Choo and Tai.

-MedE/BE/Ae 243.
-Biological Flows: Transport and Circulatory Systems.
-9 units (3-0-6); second term.
-Prerequisite: Ae/APh/CE/ME 101 abc or equivalent or ChE 103 a.
+MedE/BE/Ae 243 Biological Flows: Transport and Circulatory

+Systems.
+9 units (3-0-6). third term.
+Prerequisite: Ae/APh/CE/ME 101 abc or equivalent or CbE 103 a.
 Internal flows: steady and pulsatile blood flow in compliant vessels, internal flows in organisms.
 Fluid dynamics of the human circulatory system: heart, veins, and arteries (microcirculation).
 Mass and momentum transport across membranes and endothelial layers.
 Fluid mechanics of the respiratory system.
 Renal circulation and circulatory system.
 Biological pumps.
-Instructor: Pahlevan.
+Instructor: Gharib; Offered 2013-14.

-MedE 291.
-Research in Medical Engineering.
-Units to be arranged, first, second, third terms.
+MedE 291 Research in Medical Engineering.
+Units to be arranged.
 Qualified graduate students are advised in medical engineering research, with the arrangement of MedE staff.